 Wells Fargo Securities Economics Group publications are produced by Wells Fargo Securities, LLC, a U.S broker-dealer registered with the U.S. Securities and Exchange Commission, the Financial Industry Regulatory Authority, and the Securities Investor Protection Corp.
-Wells Fargo Securities, LLC, distributes these publications directly and through subsidiaries including, but not limited to, Wells Fargo & Company, Wells Fargo Bank N.A., Wells Fargo Advisors, LLC, Wells Fargo Securities International Limited, Wells Fargo Securities Asia Limited and Wells Fargo Securities (Japan) Co.
-Limited.
-Wells Fargo Securities is registered with the Commodities Futures Trading Commission merchant and is a member in good standing of the National Futures Association.
-Wells Fargo Bank, N.A. ("WFBNA") is registered with the Commodities Futures Trading Commission as a swap dealer and is a member in good standing of the National Futures Association.
-WFS and WFBNA are generally engaged in the trading of futures and derivative products, any of which may be discussed within this publication.
+Wells Fargo Securities, LLC, distributes these publications directly and through subsidiaries including, but not limited to, Wells Fargo & Company, Wells Fargo Bank N.A., Wells Fargo Advisors, LLC, Wells Fargo Securities International Limited, Wells Fargo Securities, LlC, and Wells Fargo Securities, LLC, "WFS") is registered with the Commodities International Commission as a futures commission merchant and is a member in good standing of the National Futures Association.
 Wells Fargo Securities, LLC does not compensate its research analysts based on specific investment banking transactions.
 Wells Fargo Securities, LLC's research analysts receive compensation that is based upon and impacted by the overall profitability and revenue of the firm which includes, but is not limited to investment banking revenue.
 The information and opinions herein are for general information use only.
 Wells Fargo Securities, LLC does not guarantee their accuracy or completeness, nor does Wells Fargo Securities, LLC assume any liability for any loss that may result from the reliance by any person upon any such information or opinions.
 Such information and opinions are subject to change without notice, are for general information only and are not intended as an offer or solicitation with respect to the purchase or sales of any security or as personalized investment advice.
-Wells Fargo Securities, LLC is a separate legal entity and distinct
+Wells Fargo

-$\ensuremath{\texttt{@}}$ 2019 Wells Fargo Securities, LLC.
+© 2019 Wells Fargo Securities, LLC.